At a glance

 With the proliferation of digital data, there is a massive need for well-trained engineers and researchers able to exploit this data for commercial (e-commerce, recommendation systems, automatic summarization, multilingual translation, etc) and socio-political (e-learning, opinion mining, behavioral prediction, etc.) purposes.

-Worldwide, start-ups, small firms with strong R&D profiles and large companies (e.g., Google, Facebook, Airbus, Thales, IBM, Orange) are looking for scientists and engineers who can contribute to the development of AI systems capable of managing and exploiting textual data (web pages, tweets, emails, blogs, messages on social networks, institutional texts, debates from the European Parliament and digital archives and books).
+Worldwide, start-ups, small firms with strong R&D profiles and large companies (e.g., Google, Facebook, Airbus, Thales, IBM, Orange) are looking for scientists and engineers who can contribute to the development of AI systems capable of managing and exploiting textual data (web pages, tweets, emails, blogs, messages on social networks, institutional texts, debates from the European Parliament, digital archives and books).

 MSc Degree in Natural Language Processing by IDMC: Overcome linguistic data challenges